DJ LeMahieu Preview, Player Props: Yankees vs. Royals

 Royals Pitching Rankings

-- Cruz gets the start for the Royals, his fourth of the season.
-He is 0-0 with a 5.40 ERA and 14 strikeouts in 11 2/3 innings pitched.

-- In his most recent appearance -- in relief on Thursday -- the righty tossed two innings against the Detroit Tigers, allowing two earned runs without surrendering a hit.
+- The right-hander last pitched on Tuesday against the Detroit Tigers, when he tossed five scoreless innings while giving up one hit.

-- The 24-year-old has amassed an ERA of 5.40, with 10.8 strikeouts per nine innings, in nine games this season.
-Opposing hitters have a .217 batting average against him.
+- The 39-year-old has amassed an ERA of 4.92, with 6.2 strikeouts per nine innings, in 29 games this season.
+Opponents are hitting .281 against him.

 © 2023 Data Skrive.
 All rights reserved.